NatMon/seneca-college/IPC144/Workshops/Workshop 2/README.md

 Upon successful completion of this workshop, you will be able to

-- Retrieve input from user
+- Retrieve input from the user
 - Select appropriate types for your program variables
 - Convert between integer and floating-point types